MXHsj/Swarm-Intelligence/README.md

 > task_allocation.bzz

 > Implement the Threshold Model proposed by Theraulaz et al. Two types of tasks (0,1) are allocated among 5 agents.
 The simulation is run for 3000 time steps where specialization on tasks can be observed.

+### Collective Transport
+> collective_transport.bzz

+> A number of Khepera robots collectively transport a box initially located at the center of the arena to the light source.
+The robots move randomly when the light sensors detect light and move towards the light source position when the light sensors are blocked.
+Experiments are done with different group size and different box mass.